-Over the last 10 years, the construction industry, residential and commercial have been on a roller coaster ride.
+Over the last 10 years, the construction industry, residential and commercial has been on a roller coaster ride.
 The big economic crash in 2007 affected all industries, especially the construction industry.
-Thankfully, the economy is becoming healthier and the construction industry is steadily growing, though still not at the levels of the mid 2000’s where it was at its peak.
+Thankfully, the economy is becoming healthier and the construction industry is steadily growing, though still not at the levels of the mid-2000s where it was at its peak.
 Why is construction growing slowly?
-One of the main reasons is not due to lower demand but due to the construction work force.
+One of the main reasons is not because of lower demand but because of the construction workforce.
 Builders are having a hard time finding laborers.
 Builders are especially finding it hard to find framing carpenters, causing the housing market to grow slowly due to builders not being able to meet the demand.
-Did you know the average framing carpenter is in their 40’s?
-Specialty workers like plumbers, electricians and masons average age is late 50’s!
+Did you know the average framing carpenter is in their 40s?
+Specialty workers like plumbers, electricians, and masons average age are late 50s!

-As you can read from the above paragraph, it’s evident that young generations are not picking up the trades.
+As you can read from the above paragraph, it’s clear that young generations are not picking up the trades.
 Why is this?
-Well according the research there a few different reasons.
-One reason is more high schools are eliminating vocational programs due to needing budget cuts (and this often goes first) and schools are pushing kids to go to college.
-In today’s society, success is often perceived if you have a four year college degree.
-With the aftermath of the economic crisis, we must recognize that having a four year degree does not always mean you will be better off.
-Going into the trades are viable and can provide one with a nice living.
+Well, according to the research there a few different reasons.
+One reason is more high schools are eliminating vocational programs because of needing budget cuts (and this often goes first) and schools are pushing kids to go to college.
+In today’s society, we often perceive success if you have a four-year college degree.
+With the aftermath of the economic crisis, we recognize that having a four-year degree does not always mean you will be better off.
+Going into the trades is viable and can provide one with a nice living.

-Another reason builders cannot find workers is because research shows 30% of laborers left the work force during the housing crisis.
+Another reason builders cannot find workers is that research shows 30% of laborers left the workforce during the housing crisis.
 10 years ago, there were a million laborers, now it’s down 40%.
 A lot of these workers have not come back because the perception is construction is not stable and is too risky of an industry to work in.
 In reality, this truly isn’t the case right now.
 Now more than ever, construction workers are in demand.

 So how do we fix this problem?